 It is not only the elite climbers who appreciate these rocks.
 Scores of climbers had their first climbing experiences here on the classic easier circuit above the great landings.
 The legendary V1 thru V3 circuit allows climbers to safely climb over 40 problems in one small zone!"

-With a purchase price of $145,000 the Buckeye Knob project represents the second largest acquisition in our history.
+With a purchase price of $145,000, plus several thousand in survey and appraisal fees, the Buckeye Knob project represents the second largest acquisition in our history by dollars and the largest by acreage.
 We're extremely excited to permanently protect this historical area and to be able to open it to everyone!
-Stay tuned for more details and events to help raise those funds by the closing date on September 18th.

-Thanks to our partners at Highland Forestry and Timber for working with us to protect this area.
-Thanks also to Joey Henson and all the climbers who have been working on this project behind-the-scenes for the past few months!
+Thanks to our partners at Highland Forestry, Land and Timber for working with us to protect this area.
+Thanks also to Joey Henson, Tucker Deal, and all the climbers who have been working on this project behind-the-scenes for the past few months!